 Now?
 You wouldn’t know the tragic past the stones have tied to its name as the land surrounding it was dotted with colourful flowers and swaying grass whilst the waters, even at 5.30 am, were swimming with surfers!

 For some reason, we are intrigued by lighthouses and have been to four in just six weeks!
-They always look so stunning stood proud next to the ocean.
+They always look so stunning standing proud next to the ocean.

 - Godrevy is a national trust property and so if you are a member, bring your card.